przemyslawbak/Trials_and_Try-outs/README.md

 ## Purpose

-This repository contains loads of small trial projects based on tutorials, solutions found in the internet, books, articles, publications and own ideas.
-They are divided into various main categories that I worked on and was studying studying.
+This repository contains bunch of trials based on tutorials, solutions found in the internet, books, articles, publications and own ideas.
+They are divided into various main categories that I worked on and was studying.

-## Technology

-Feb 2018
+Since: Feb 2018